top of page

 • Sampling the 'cream of the crop' for the ultimate hit-and-run experience of the best of what SHT backpack camping can offer on a single overnight or weekend outing.
 Time can be a limited resource.
 Or you've got new initiates to convince that more days on trail are well worthwhile.

+• Quality of Tent Pads.
 I don't care about the substrate - until it rains.
 Then I wish for a grassy or otherwise organic bed to keep my tent from caking in what is now mud.
-For this ranking, I'll count the number of good tent pads (flat enough and uninterrupted by roots) that I would choose from if I'm the only person in the campsite.
-There will always be more places to pitch your tent than I mention.

 ☑ Superior Hiking Trail Databook from Superior Hiking Trail Association